lagbolt/library/TechServices.md

 A keyword search on "lesbian fiction" (no quotes throughout) returned 244 items; a subject heading search returned 6 items.
 What's going on?

 It turns out the the correct subject heading isn't "Lesbian Fiction", it's "Lesbians--Fiction" with an 's'.
-Given that the OPAC will punish errors rather than helping, isn't it the patron's responsibilty to know the Library of Congress subject headings?
+Given that the OPAC will punish errors rather than helping, is it the patron's responsibilty to know the Library of Congress subject headings?
 After all, there's only 400,000 of them.

 The problem is those six hits.
 If you look at one of those six books, "Lesbian -- Fiction" will appear as one of the subject headings.
 You can click on it and get back to the list of six books.
 It *looks* as though you've done the right thing.